Nablaaa/CompetitionAssay/README.md

 ### Step 1 - Denoising
-- The first part is denoising using noise2void (since this step needs a tensorflow installation, it is the easiest to run it in google colab)
+- The first part is denoising using noise2void (since this step needs a tensorflow installation, it is the easiest to run it in google colab, but you can also install tensorflow on your computer and run it locally)

+#### Google Colab (recommended for people without GPU or who do not want to install tensorflow on their computer)
 - create a google drive account if you dont have it yet
 - create a main folder and this file structure: